openteach/openteach/README.md

 2. make a settings file in the root folder
     - `touch settings.json`
 3. Copy and paste the template below into the settings.json file
+4. Edit the new `settings.json` file with your GitHub personal access token.

 ```
 {